neuromethods/doubly_stochastic_lif_inference/README.md

-# doubly_stochastic_lif_inference
+# inference_for_doubly_stochastic_IF_models

-Library for fitting a population of LIF neurons driven by a one dimensional common input.
-The input consists of white noise and a mean which is stochastic itself (hence doubly stochastic).
+Library for fitting a population of doubly-stochastic integrate-and-fire neurons to spike train data.
+The model accounts for fast independent and slower shared input fluctuations that dominate the low-dimensional collective dynamics.
+In particular, each neuron is driven by an independent Gaussian white noise process, whose mean varies according to a slower stochastic process that is shared among the population.
+The statistical inference method is described in: __Donner, Opper, Ladenbauer,__
+___Inferring the collective dynamics of neuronal populations from single-trial spike trains using mechanistic models___ (under review)

 ## Usage

-A minimal example is given in the file example.py, including data simulation from the generative model, fitting the model, and plotting the results.
-The main function, that should interest the general user, is contained in model_fit.py.
+An example is given in the file example.py, which includes generation of synthetic data from the generative model, parameter estimation, and visualization of the results.
 The code was written with Python 2.7.

 ## Remarks

-While the code is working well for simulated and invitro data, the model has problems with spike sorting errors in invivo recordingds (in particular with unreasonably short interspike intervals < 3ms).
-If problems are encountered, removing the spikes at the end of these intervals could help, and also adjusting the parameter sorting_error to a plausible value.
+Unreasonably small neuronal interspike intervals (ISIs < 3ms), due to spike sorting errors from in-vivo recordings for example, may cause problems.
+In this case we recommend to remove very small ISIs and/or set the parameter sorting_error to a larger value.

 ## Required libraries